canonical/cloud-init/doc/rtd/topics/datasources/openstack.rst

   {"cloud-init": "#cloud-config\npackage_upgrade: True\npackages:\n - htop"}

-For more general information about how cloud-init handles vendor data, including how it can be disabled by users on instances, see `Vendor Data`_.
+For more general information about how cloud-init handles vendor data, including how it can be disabled by users on instances, see :doc:`/topics/vendordata`.

 .. vi: textwidth=78